Tips for Novice Authors, Part 1

 - They are motivated to proofread, edit and revise their

 finished book until it is the best it can be.

 - They are motivated to publish their book.

 book is written and published, that inner voice will be roaring!
-And the whole

 and find the time to devote at least one hour a day to writing.